-- The above report will be considered by Cabinet on 17 January 2017. - Cabinet has requested that Scrutiny review and comment on proposals before the Cabinet on 14 February 2017 so as to inform the decisionmaking process. - The report and its proposals may be amended following the outcome of the Scrutiny Panel.
+- The above report is to be considered by Cabinet on 17 January 2017. - Cabinet has requested that Scrutiny review and comment on proposals before the Cabinet on 14 February 2017 so as to inform the decision-making process. - The report and its proposals may be amended following the outcome of the Scrutiny Panel.
 Scrutiny is therefore asked to consider the report and provide feedback to the Portfolio Holder and Director.